sgamlath/sgamlath.github.io/about.md

 ### More Information

-I'm reading for B.Sc (Computer Science) in University of Colombo School of Computing.
-Most recently I completed an internship at virtusa VRTU (NASDAQ) and now in the fourth and final year of my degree.
+Reading for B.Sc (Computer Science) in University of Colombo School of Computing.
+Most recently completed an internship at virtusa VRTU (NASDAQ) and now in the fourth and final year of the degree.

 ### Contact me